 Have a Clearly Defined Dispute Resolution Procedure.
 In family businesses, generally the family members want each owner to have equal participation in the business.
 That is why ownership of family business is often 50/50.
 Or, if more than two owners, some other equal ownership.
 The problem with 50/50 ownership is that in the event there is a dispute among the owners, there is no method by which decisions can be made on behalf of the business.
 The family members should identify a dispute resolution procedure that can be invoked in the event of a deadlock or other dispute.
 This could be the designation of a predetermined tie-breaking party with whom all parties are comfortable, or the adoption of some other dispute resolution procedure such as mediation or arbitration.

-In establishing a family business or evaluating an established family business, it is important for you to talk to a St. Louis, Clayton, and O’Fallon, MO, corporate attorney to determine what you can do to avoid some of the dangers and pitfalls of family business.
+In establishing a family business or evaluating an established family business, it is important for you to talk to a St. Louis and Clayton, MO corporate attorney to determine what you can do to avoid some of the dangers and pitfalls of family business.